zchee/neovim-wiki/Building-Neovim.md

-## Quickstart
+## Quick start

-If you just pulled the Neovim source and want to get a working `nvim` binary,
+If you just cloned [`neovim/neovim`](https://github.com/neovim/neovim) and want to get a working `nvim` binary,

     make

 pulls down third-party dependencies (such as libuv and luajit) into `.deps/`, and builds them.
 A number of [build prerequisites](#user-content-build-prerequisites) such as `libtool` are required for that, but the configure script will let you know if something is missing.
 Install the missing prerequisites, then try `make` again.
 If there are other problems, also have a look at the [build errors section](#troubleshootingfaq) further down.

-* To generate the `Makefile`s without building: `make cmake`
+To generate the `Makefile`s without building: `make cmake`

-Now that you have the dependencies, you can try other build targets and options, explained below.
+Now that if you have the dependencies, you can try other build targets and options, explained below.

 ## Legacy integration tests